Rovo Integration

 Overview

-Message Panel integrates with Atlassian Rovo, allowing AI-powered agents to analyze and interact with your panel data.
+Message Field integrates with Atlassian Rovo, allowing AI-powered agents to analyze and interact with your panel data.
 This integration enables intelligent automation, data analysis, and enhanced decision-making capabilities.

 Key Features: